The Snowball Pleco (Hypancistrus Inspector) is a beautiful freshwater fish that many people overlook in favor of other types of plecos.

-Important – Snowball Plecos are very sensitive to copper so avoid using tap water in there tank.
+Important – Snowball Plecos are very sensitive to copper so avoid using tap water in their tank.
 Tap water normally contains copper.

 Thanks to their peaceful nature, there are many options when it comes to setting up a community tank with a resident Snowball Pleco as it typically ignores other fish.

 The only thing that you need to keep in mind is making sure that the tank mates also need similar habitat and water requirements as the Snowball Pleco.